mristin/bukvarko/README.md

 ========
 Bukvarko helps your kids learn the alphabet in a fun way with synthetic speech.

-My son started learning how to read and write so I created this simple game to make the task easier for him.
-Different animals are shown as "questions" and you need to type in the animal name.
+My son wanted to learn the alphabet so I created this game for him.
+Different animals are shown and you need to type the animal name.
 You get a star for each correct answer.
-If you are unsure about what you wrote, you can have the computer read it out for you.
+If you are unsure about what you wrote, you let the computer read it out for you.

 The game supports the following languages:
 Bosnian (bs), German (de), English (en), Greek (el), Spanish (es), French (fr), Croatian (hr), Italian (it), Macedonian (mk), Norwegian (nb), Polish (pl), Portuguese (pt), Slovenian (sl) and Serbian (sr).

 Live demo
 ---------